George Reid: Later life and legacy

 In 1910, Reid was appointed as Australia's first High Commissioner in London.

 Reid was extremely popular in Britain, and in 1916, when his term as High Commissioner ended, he was elected unopposed to the House of Commons of the United Kingdom for the seat of St George, Hanover Square as a Unionist candidate, where he acted as a spokesman for the self-governing Dominions in supporting the war effort.
 He died suddenly in London on 12 September 1918, aged 73, of cerebral thrombosis, survived by his wife and their two sons and daughter.
 His wife had become Dame Flora Reid GBE in 1917.
 He is buried in Putney Vale Cemetery.

 Reid's posthumous reputation suffered from the general acceptance of protectionist policies by other parties, as well as from his buffoonish public image.
 In 1989 W. G. McMinn published George Reid, a serious biography designed to rescue Reid from his reputation as a clownish reactionary and attempt to show his Free Trade policies as having been vindicated by history.

 Honours

 In 1897 Reid was made an Honorary Doctor of Civil Law (DCL) by Oxford University.
-Reid was also appointed a member of Her Majesty's Most Honourable Privy Council (1904), a Knight Grand Cross of the Order of St Michael and St George (1911) and a Knight Grand Cross of the Order of the Bath (1916).
+Reid was also appointed a member of His Majesty's Most Honourable Privy Council (1904), a Knight Grand Cross of the Order of St Michael and St George (1911) and a Knight Grand Cross of the Order of the Bath (1916).

+One of the oldest suburbs within Canberra, the suburb of Reid, was named after George Reid.

+The federal electoral Division of Reid, created in 1922, in Western Sydney bears his name.

 In 1969 he was honoured on a postage stamp bearing his portrait issued by Australia Post.